Tiki Bars

 The Outrigger Inn Motor Hotel had A-frame structures with many tikis, surrounding a courtyard with a pool.
 There was some lush landscaping, including a waterfall.

-The hotel housed Mr. C's restaurant, which served "Polynesian, Cantonese and American cuisine."
+The hotel housed Mr. C's restaurant (opened in September of 1962), which served "Polynesian, Cantonese and American cuisine."
+It had seating for 350 people.

 The entryway of Mr C's featured an 11' tall statue of the Goddess Pele in tiki form, carved from monkeypod, weighing 1,800 pounds and holding a giant clam shell.
 Carved by Guy Wilson of Oceanic Arts.